 The natural oils that protect teak wood from weather, pests and rot is always inside the wood.
-Additional coats of oil added to the exterior won't soak in and penetrate the wood to protect it.
-In fact, commercial "teak oil" may actually deplete the oils that are there naturally.
-This is because "teak oil" includes solvents which can break down and damage the natural oils in teak wood.
+Additional coats of oil added to the exterior don't penetrate deep into the wood to protect it.
+While oils are essential for some outdoor woods, they only affect the surface of teak to enhance the color and grain.
+In fact, some commercial "teak oil" includes solvents which can break down and deplete the natural oils in teak.
 If you decide you want to oil your teak, 100% tung oil or linseed oil is a better choice.
-If you've applied oil to your teak and want to remove it, a good cleaning or two should do it.
+If you've applied oil to your teak and want to remove it, a good cleaning or two should do it or just allow it to deplete naturally.